-c) Proceeds from borrowing
+v) Proceeds from borrowing

-Borrowing includes Treasury bill, treasury bonds, corporate bonds, sovereign bonds and external loans acquired by the Project or any other debt the Project may take on will be treated on cash basis and recognized as a receipt during the year they were received.
+Borrowing includes external loans acquired by the Project or any other debt the Project may take and will be treated on cash basis and recognized as a receipt during the year they were received.

-d) Undrawn external assistance
+vi) Undrawn external assistance

-These are loans and grants at reporting date as specified in a binding agreement and relate to funding for the Project currently under development where conditions have been satisfied or their ongoing satisfaction is highly likely and the project is anticipated to continue to completion.
-An analysis of the Project's undrawn external assistance is shown in the funding summary e) Recognition of payments i) Compensation of employees ii) Use of goods and services
+These are loans and grants at reporting date as specified in a binding agreement and relate to funding for the Project currently under development where conditions have been satisfied or their on-going satisfaction is highly likely and the project is anticipated to continue to completion.
+An analysis of the Project's undrawn external assistance is shown in the funding summary

+10.5 Recognition of payments

-The Project recognises all payments when the event occurs, and the related cash has actually been paid out by the Project.
+The Project recognises all payments when the event occurs and the related cash has actually been paid out by the Project.